 07 of 07

 Located in New Jersey, Newark Airport’s carriers include Air Canada, American Airlines, and SAS, as well as a variety of other major carriers.
 There are a number of ways for Long Islanders to reach the airport, but taking the LIRR to Penn Station and then the airport-bound New Jersey Transit train from the same station is one good solution.
-Still, since this is the furthermost airport from Long Island—and because cabs charge you an extra toll to get from New Jersey to Manhattan, then from Manhattan to Queens—this airport should be the last option you pick if you want to head straight to the Island.
+Still, since this is the furthermost airport from Long Island—and because cabs charge you an extra toll to get from New Jersey to Manhattan, then from Manhattan to Queens—this airport should be the last option you pick if you want to head straight to Long Island.